elainhelen/cmg-templates/README.md

 ## 1. Templates Folder

 Templates are located in the `templates` folder.
-They need to follow a **strict** folder structure for Batch Explorer to be able to parese it.
+They need to follow a **strict** folder structure for Batch Explorer to be able to parse it.

 Under the `[templates/..]` folder: